NavyasreeKotha/ExoPlayerDemo/README.md

 In this application displays a video by using exoplayerview.
 We have to use exoplayerview in layout file then we have to add dependency of exoplayerview.
 In the application video displays seekbar ,forward and backward options.
-In this  video display with time.
+In this application video display with time.